julius-kanani-ops/kisii-asr/README.md

-# kisii-asr
+# Ekegusii-asr
-A speech-to-text model for the Kisii language.
+A speech-to-text model for the Ekegusii language.